|Prep Time||10 minutes|

 Serve with ginger tea with cinnamon and clove (see Tea Pairing).

-Pear jam with star anise recipe is a Mediterranean gastronomic treasure!
+My pear jam with star anise recipe is a Mediterranean gastronomic treasure!

-In order to make a cup of ginger tea, put 1-2 slices of ginger root, a small cinnamon stick (preferably Ceylon cinnamon) and a whole clove into a cup of tea and pour the boiling water.
-Ginger tea with cinnamon and clove not only enhances but also brings out the aromas and flavors of the pear jam with star anise without overpowering it.
+In order to make a cup of ginger tea put 1-2 slices of ginger root, a small cinnamon stick (preferably Ceylon cinnamon) and a whole clove into a cup of tea and pour the boiling water.
+Ginger tea with cinnamon and clove not only enhances but also brings out the aromas and flavours of the pear jam with star anise without overpowering it.

 Ginger tea can increase overall body temperature for a short period of time.

-Jars sterilization and filling process
+Jars sterilisation process

 - Use ripe and underripe pears.
 You can use Bartlett, Bosc, Comice, or D'Anjou pears.
 Underripe fruit have more pectin than ripe fruit.
 Most of the pectin is in the peels and pith and thus we wrap them in muslim cloth.